Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Is this a substitute for an actual AI red team?

 No. It does not simulate attacks or test the system directly.
-It tells you whether your governance and buying posture is mature enough to run or commission red teaming properly.
+The results indicate whether your governance and buying posture is mature enough to run or commission red teaming properly.

 What counts as readiness evidence?